Display signals generated during simulation

 Select one of three formats to save data:

 for Scopes with more than one set of axes and when you do not want

 Use when you want to save time data.

 Select the background color for the Scope window.

 Select the background color for axes (graphs) with the first color pallet.
 Select the grid and label color with the second pallet.

 The Scope block displays one input per axes.
 When displaying a vector or matrix of signals on the same axis, the Scope block assigns colors to each signal, in this order: yellow, magenta, cyan, red, green, and dark blue.
 If there are more than six signals, the Scope block recycles through the colors a second time.

 Select the marker style.

-To zoom in on data in both the x and y directions, select the left most Zoom toolbar button, and then define the zoom region with a bounded box.
+To zoom in both the x and y directions, select the left-most Zoom toolbar button, and then define the zoom region with a bounded box.
 When you release the mouse button, the Scope displays the data in that area.
 You can also click a point in the area you want to zoom in on.

 This figure shows a zoomed region before you release the mouse button.